Why the Media Is Desperately Hiding the Truth About the Economy

 Federal Reserve Chairman Jerome Powell confirmed Wednesday that smaller interest rate increases are likely ahead and could start in December.
 But he cautioned that monetary policy is likely to stay restrictive for some time until real signs of progress emerge on inflation.
 “We will stay the course until the job is done,” he said during a speech in Washington, D.C. at the Brookings Institution.

-A smaller-than-expected rate hike was enough to send the Dow Jones up 700 points.
+A smaller-than-expected rate hike was enough to send investors into a frenzy.

 Let’s be clear – Powell announced a smaller than expected rate hike for now and told us that rates would continue to go up.